How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 If that is not a community, a culture, a people – I don’t know what is.

+While, according to eugenicists, non-white people certainly posed a threat to white racial purity, many believed an even greater threat came from within: white people who did not play by the “rules” of race, sex and gender.
 But now that there was a white middle class to maintain, you couldn’t just… hang queer people anymore.
 A new age required new solutions to the problem of queerness, new words to describe it.
 Fortunately for the Victorian morality and racial purity police, a revolution in the study of the human psyche was underway on the European Continent: the rise of psychology.

 The earliest psychologists called themselves “alienists.”
 Not because they studied aliens, har-de-har, but because their main interest was in studying those who were “alienated” from society.
 Naturally, the alienists found plenty of fertile ground (and deep pockets) amongst middle- and upper-class white queer people, many of whom were desperate to cure themselves of their “affliction.”